julietrb1/cycle-wps-tool/INTERNALS.md

 ### Terminating Reaver

-Prior to recently, all processes that are spawned by Cycle are `kill`ed when Cycle is done with them.
+Prior to recent changes, all processes that are spawned by Cycle are `kill`ed when Cycle is done with them.
 An example of this is when a network is being DDoSed, and becomes unlocked.
 The DDoS processes (`mdk4`) are sent `kill()` because we don't care much about asking them nicely and waiting for them to `terminate`.

 One mistake I made was asking Reaver to do the same.
 The problem with this is that Reaver saves state containing the PINs that it has tried against WPS networks.
 If Reaver is `kill`ed, it doesn't save that state.
 What I found then, is that: